ultron-hiof/ultron/README.md

 ### Plot image from your dataset
 **show_img()** This function will show an image from your dataset.
 This is useful for you to see what info you are giving your model to train on.
+This function is mainly used to verify if your data is correct.

 #### Parameters
 * **`index`:** is the index of what image you want to plot in your dataset.